Annabelle Sethupathi: Plot

-When Rudra first steps foot in the palace, the ghosts feel mysterious energy and hope that she can set them free.
-Rudra, who has been enchanted by the palace, plots with her family to fake a haunting so that they can acquire the palace cheaply.
-Kadhiresan's ghost, spooked after seeing Rudra, begins to secretly follow her around.
-On the day of the full moon, Rudra's family go to the temple, leaving Rudra behind.
+Suddenly, the ghosts feel mysterious energy and hope she can set them free when Rudra takes her first step.
+She enchants the palace and plots with her family to fake a haunting so they can acquire the palace cheaply.
+Kadhiresan's ghost, spooked after seeing Rudra, secretly follows her around.
+On the day of the full moon, Rudra's family goes to the temple, leaving Rudra behind.
 Shanmugam possesses Rudra's mother to cook for her.
 Rudra eats and falls asleep.
-Though she surives, when she wakes up, she is able to see the ghosts.
-After hearing their story, Rudra promises to free them, in return for them helping with her plan.
+Though she survives, she can see the ghosts when she wakes up.
+After hearing their story, Rudra promises to free them in return for them helping with her plan.